-A handful of different invasive and non-invasive tests may be used for prenatal diagnosis, where we use unique techniques and procedures to determine the health and conditions, if any, of an unborn fetus.
-Prenatal diagnosis is performed in hopes that the fetus is carried to term and born successfully, and the mother remains as safe as possible during this process.
+A handful of different invasive and non-invasive tests may be used for prenatal diagnosis.
+During prenatal diagnosis, we use unique techniques and procedures to determine the health and conditions, if any, of an unborn fetus.
+Prenatal diagnosis is performed in hopes that the fetus is carried to term, successfully born, and the mother remains as safe as possible during the process.

 Reasons for Undergoing Prenatal Diagnosis